 Acquiring a New Pet after the Death of a Pet

 Some people find it helpful to quickly replace their animal.
 Others prefer to wait or never get another animal at all.
-Either way, the decision is up to you and your family but you should not feel disloyal to the memory of your pet if you take on another one.
+Either way, the decision is up to you and your family.
+You should not feel disloyal to the memory of your pet if you take on another one.
 You may consider volunteering at an animal shelter to help you decide if you’re ready to take on another pet.
-And, just as acquiring your pet was a family decision, so should be replacing your pet.
 If you have other pets in the home you should also consider the impact on them.
 If your surviving pet is feeling lonely a new buddy might help.
-On the other hand, an older animal may have trouble if a new family member is introduced too quickly.
+On the other hand, an older animal may have trouble adjusting if a new family member is introduced too quickly.

 The loss of a pet is a significant life event, particularly if the pet has been with your family for a long time.
 You may be required to handle your own grief as well as help others in your family handle theirs.
 This can be overwhelming.
 If you feel like you need help, don’t hesitate to ask.
 There are many people who have experienced similar losses who can provide support and advice.
 And by all means, allow yourself to grieve.